 Using trends to see what travelās new normal may look like

 The pandemic has caused huge shifts in consumer behaviour.
 Some shifts may be temporary, such as increases in people trying to cancel their flights or finding out if their flights were canceled.
-In fact, in the MENA region, we saw ācancel flightā queries increase by +259% in March 2020 when compared to January of this year.1 As countries begin to open, we are seeing these numbers start to decline.
+In fact, we saw ācancel flightā queries (such as, ācanceled flightā and ācan i cancel my flightā) increase over 15X in March 2020 compared with January of this year.1 As countries begin to open, we are seeing these numbers start to decline.

-However, other shifts are likely to change how we travel far into the future.
-For instance, searches related to āvirtual tourā have grown by 350% in the MENA region since the beginning of March,2 suggesting people may prefer an alternative to in-person tours until they feel safe.
+However, other shifts are likely to change how we travel far into the future (think TSA screenings at airports post-9/11).
+In fact, 67% of North American consumers expect to make changes to the way they travel, compared to 87% of travelers from APAC and 70% from Europe.2 For instance, searches related to āvirtual toursā have grown globally by over 500% year over year,3 suggesting people may prefer an alternative to in-person tours until they feel safe.

-Also, as we saw in April, 25% to 35% of consumersā first trips will be to nearby destinations, such as staycations or places within driving distance.4 Among those who indicated they would be willing to consider travel in the next three months, 50% said they would most likely choose a beach destination or a small town, where itās easier to maintain social distance.5 In fact, specifically in MENA, searches related to āstaycationā have grown by over 400% since the beginning of March.3
+Also, as we saw in April, 25% to 35% of consumersā first trips will be to nearby destinations, such as staycations or places within driving distance.4 Among those who indicated they would be willing to consider travel in the next three months, 50% said they would most likely choose a beach destination or a small town, where itās easier to maintain social distance.5 Searches for ācabins for rentā have grown globally by over 100% year over year, and searches for ārv rental nearā have grown globally by over 200% year over year.ā6

 Why safety is the new necessity